 - Utilizing highly efficient trailer stacking techniques to optimize the use of trailer space and reduce the number of trucks and amount of energy required to transport our merchandise to our distribution centers.

-L Brands was awarded an Environmental Excellence Award from the U.S. Environmental Protection Agency SmartWay Transport Partnership in 2007 and 2009 for its leadership in conserving energy and lowering greenhouse gas emissions from its transportation and freight activities.
+In 2017, L Brands was named on the U.S. EPA’s inaugural list of SmartWay High Performers, recognizing efficiencies in the company’s shipping and freight operations.
+Only five percent of all SmartWay shippers meet the emissions and carrier selection criteria to make the SmartWay high-performer list for shippers.
+View the complete list of 2017 SmartWay High Performers and the criteria for recognition.
+Additionally, L Brands was awarded an Environmental Excellence Award from the U.S. EPA SmartWay Transport Partnership in 2007 and 2009 for its leadership in conserving energy and lowering greenhouse gas emissions from its transportation and freight activities.

 L Brands, through its support of the Columbus Partnership in Columbus, Ohio, contributed to the success of the city's selection as the $50 million dollar grant recipient - an national effort led by the United States Department of Transportation (U.S. DOT) that resulted in the Smart Columbus initiative.
 The purpose of the initiative is to explore and test smart, alternative, energy-saving transportation alternatives.
 As part of that initiative, L Brands hosted one of the largest Electric Vehicle (EV) test-drive events in the city for our associates in the spring of 2018.

 In 2009, L Brands participated with public and private entities to facilitate the development of an industrial park focused on the manufacture of personal care and beauty products.
 As of today, the 200-acre site is the home of 14 inter-connected personal care and beauty product vendors, including: